semgrep/bento/README.md

 $ rm -r ~/.bento .bento* && bento init
 ```

-For Bento 0.8+ no Bento files need to be tracked with Git.
+For Bento 0.8+ no Bento files need to be tracked with Git unless you're using Bento in CI.
+See [Running in CI/CD](#running-in-ci/cd) for details.

 ### Command Line Options
 ```